 (1) Except with the consent in writing of the Minister and subject to compliance with such conditions, if any, as are specified in the instrument of consent, a pipeline licensee shall not cease to operate the pipeline.

-Penalty: $50 000 or imprisonment for 5 years, or both.
+Penalty: a fine of $50 000 or imprisonment for 5 years, or both.

 (2) It is not an offence against subsection (1) if the failure of the pipeline licensee to operate the pipeline —